Updated: Dec 9, 2020

 I ask my yoga teacher trainees in one of the first lessons.
 What is Hatha Yoga?
 What is Yoga for you? and that's how we start the journey together to find out more, to enquire and investigate the various traditions and roots of yoga.
 We go deep!

 Before I attempt to answer the question of what exactly does "Hatha" mean, I will discuss what one of the purposes of yoga is.
-Throughout history, the purpose and goal of yoga and hatha yoga have changed and evolved to mean different things to different people and it's not difficult to see how people nowadays have different opinions of what yoga or hatha yoga is for them.
+Throughout history, the purpose and goal of yoga and hatha yoga have changed and evolved to mean different things to different people.
+It's not difficult to see how people nowadays have different opinions on what yoga or hatha yoga is for them.

 What is the purpose of Yoga?

-So, in a way to feel vital and full of energy is a sign that our communication and energy transfer is working or everything is communicating in a loving way.
+So, in a way to feel vital and full of energy is a sign that our communication and energy transfer is working or everything is communicating lovingly.

 Hatha gets translated as "force" or a "forceful" way to distribute this energy and information in our body.